 One of the most transformative advantages of electronic health records is the integration of Clinical Decision Support Systems (CDSS).
 These intelligent tools act as a co-pilot for clinicians, delivering evidence-based knowledge and patient-specific recommendations directly at the point of care.
 A CDSS analyses a patient's data in real time against a vast library of clinical guidelines, best practices, and medical research.
 This enables it to offer timely suggestions for diagnoses, treatment plans, and preventative care, helping practitioners make faster, more accurate decisions grounded in the latest evidence.

 This digital assistance moves beyond simple data storage to actively guide the clinical process through Epic integration.
 For instance, when a doctor enters a diagnosis, the EHR can automatically suggest relevant, evidence-based order sets for medication and lab tests.
 It can also flag when a patient is due for a specific screening based on their age, risk factors, and medical history.
-This proactive support system helps standardise care, reduce unwarranted clinical variation, and ultimately improve patient outcomes by ensuring every decision is as informed as possible.
+This proactive support system helps standardize care, reduce unwarranted clinical variation, and ultimately improve patient outcomes by ensuring every decision is as informed as possible.

 The impact of CDSS is well-documented across various healthcare settings.
 Intermountain Healthcare in the U.S. successfully used evidence-based order sets within its EHR to significantly reduce care variations and improve outcomes for conditions like pneumonia and deep vein thrombosis.
-Similarly, the AHRQ’s CDS Connect repository provides a public, web-based platform for sharing interoperable clinical decision support artefacts, demonstrating a widespread commitment to advancing this technology to improve care quality on a national scale.
+Similarly, the AHRQ's CDS Connect repository provides a public, web-based platform for sharing interoperable clinical decision support artifacts, demonstrating a widespread commitment to advancing this technology to improve care quality on a national scale.

 By carefully implementing these systems, practices can leverage one of the most powerful EHR features to elevate the standard of care and enhance clinical efficiency.